James Stewart: 1971–1997: Television and semi-retirement

 In 1971, Stewart starred in the NBC sitcom The Jimmy Stewart Show.
 He played a small-town college professor whose adult son moves back home with his family.
-Stewart disliked the amount of work needed to film the show each week and was relieved when it was canceled after only one season due to bad reviews and lack of audiences.
-His only film release for 1971, the comedy-drama Fools' Parade, was more-positively received.
-Robert Greenspun of The New York Times stated that "the movie belongs to Stewart, who has never been more wonderful."
+Stewart disliked the amount of work needed to film the show each week and was relieved when it was canceled after only one season due to bad reviews and poor ratings.
+His only film release for 1971, the comedy-drama Fools' Parade, was more positively received.
+Robert Greenspun of The New York Times stated that "the movie belongs to Stewart, who has never been more wonderful".
 For his contributions to Western films, Stewart was inducted into the Hall of Great Western Performers at the National Cowboy & Western Heritage Museum in Oklahoma City in 1972.

-Stewart returned to television in Harvey for NBC's Hallmark Hall of Fame series in 1972, and then starred in the CBS mystery series Hawkins in 1973.
-Playing a small-town lawyer investigating mysterious cases – similar to his character in Anatomy of a Murder – Stewart won a Golden Globe for his performance.
+Stewart returned to television in Harvey for NBC's Hallmark Hall of Fame series in 1972 and then starred in the CBS mystery series Hawkins in 1973.
+Playing a small-town lawyer investigating mysterious cases—similar to his character in Anatomy of a Murder—Stewart won a Golden Globe for his performance.
 Nevertheless, Hawkins failed to gain a wide audience, possibly because it rotated with Shaft, which had a starkly conflicting demographic, and was canceled after one season.
 Stewart also periodically appeared on Johnny Carson's The Tonight Show, sharing poems he had written at different times in his life.
 His poems were later compiled into a short collection, Jimmy Stewart and His Poems (1989).

 After performing again in Harvey at the Prince of Wales Theatre in London in 1975, Stewart returned to films with a major supporting role in John Wayne's final film, The Shootist (1976), playing a doctor giving Wayne's gunfighter a terminal cancer diagnosis.
 By this time, Stewart had a hearing impairment, which affected his ability to hear his cues and led to him repeatedly flubbing his lines; his vanity would not allow him to admit this or to wear a hearing aid.
-Stewart was offered the role of Howard Beale in Network (1976), but refused it due to its explicit language.
+Stewart was offered the role of Howard Beale in Network (1976) but refused it due to its explicit language.
 Instead, he appeared in supporting roles in the disaster film Airport '77 (1977) with Jack Lemmon, the remake of The Big Sleep (1978) with Robert Mitchum as Philip Marlowe, and the family film The Magic of Lassie (1978).
 Despite mixed reviews, Airport '77 was a box-office success, but the two other films were commercial and critical failures.
-Harry Haun of New York Daily News wrote in his review of The Big Sleep that it was "really sad to see James Stewart struggle so earnestly with material that just isn't there."
+Harry Haun of New York Daily News wrote in his review of The Big Sleep that it was "really sad to see James Stewart struggle so earnestly with material that just isn't there".
 Stewart made a memorable cameo appearance on the final episode of The Carol Burnett Show in March 1978, surprising Burnett, a lifelong Stewart fan.